Set 44 · Study 1 / 5

 What was the public response to that series of advertisements?

-Synonyms: reaction, answer, reply, return
+Synonyms: reaction, answer, reply

 Origin: Middle English: from Old French respons or Latin responsum ‘something offered in return’, neuter past participle of respondere (see respond)